rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Works of charity

 After the agreement, the accused and the officer would proceed to the magistrate/judge for the disposition to be approved.
-The magistrate/judge may fix a new date to ascertain that the accused meets the conditions of the disposition.
+The magistrate/judge may fix a new date to ascertain that the accused meets the disposition conditions.
 In other instances, the disposition may be approved without any further hearing.

-If the accused fails to show up at the trial, the magistrate can give a default judgment to the accused in absentia.
+If the accused fails to attend the trial, the magistrate can give a default judgment against the accused in absentia.
 The judgment may include a fine, court fee, and any other penalty the magistrate/judge deems fit.

 What to Expect in a Rhode Island Traffic Court

-If the trial proceeds, the prosecutor may call the ticking officer to testify and present evidence justifying the charges on the ticket.
-Other witnesses may be called to support the prosecutor’s claims.
-The accused or his legal counsel may then cross-examine the officer and the prosecutor’s witnesses.
-Following this, the defence team may present their arguments, evidence, and witnesses.
+If the trial proceeds, the prosecutor may call the ticketing officer to testify and present evidence justifying the charges on the ticket.
+Other witnesses may be called to support the prosecutor's claims.
+The accused or his legal counsel may then cross-examine the officer and the prosecutor's witnesses.
+The defence team may present their arguments, evidence, and witnesses.
 The judge may then rule after both parties present their claims.

-If the judge finds the accused not guilty, the case may be dismissed.
-Also, the fine may not stand; no court fee may be paid, and the charges won’t appear on the accused’s driving record.
+The case may be dismissed if the judge finds the accused not guilty.
+Also, the fine may not stand; no court fee may be paid, and the charges won't appear on the accused's driving record.

 How To File An Appeal Against A Traffic Violation Ruling In Rhode Island